Tulsk: Archaeology

-The Discovery Programme based its primary archaeological excavations and survey in the mediaeval village of Tulsk, and surrounding areas, from 2003 to 2009.
+The Discovery Programme based its primary archaeological excavations and survey in the medieval village of Tulsk, and surrounding areas, from 2003 to 2009.

-Archaeological research conducted by the Discovery Programme, Ireland’s archaeological research institute funded by the Heritage Council, has been examining the nature of Gaelic lordship and settlement in north Roscommon during the later medieval period, c.
-1170-1650 AD.
-Since 2003, elements of this work have focused on the history and development of Tulsk as the principal residence of the O’Conor Roe (Rua) lords.
-Excavation on the ringfort in Tulsk village continues to reveal a sequence of unexpected and complex settlement horizons, which include a medieval castle-building phase and an Elizabethan-period (c.
+Archaeological research conducted by the Discovery Programme, Ireland's archaeological research institute funded by the Heritage Council, has examined the nature of Gaelic lordship and settlement in north Roscommon during the later medieval period, c.
+1170–1650 AD.
+Since 2003, elements of this work have focused on the history and development of Tulsk as the principal residence of the O'Conor Roe (Rua) lords.
+Excavation on the ringfort in Tulsk village has revealed several periods of settlement, which include a medieval castle-building phase and an Elizabethan-period (c.
 1560-1590s) occupation when the mound was included as part of the works associated with the garrisoning of Tulsk by Sir Richard Bingham, the ‘Flail of Connacht’.

-In 2009, the archaeological team focused on a series of critical strata that explain the dating and development of the site.
-This year’s work considers the ringfort that underlies the medieval tower.
-The work shows the impressive boulder clay bank and ditch.
-It also shows the levels of soil introduced at a later date to build up the ringfort into a ‘platform’ of ‘raised rath’ form, sometime before the building of the medieval tower.
-The recent excavation also revealed prehistoric levels that extend back into the Mesolithic period, before the time of farming and when hunting and gathering prevailed.
-The sequence of levels reveals the degree to which medieval lords attached value to returning to known sites of habitation.

-Student volunteers from Ireland and around the world have contributed to the excavation project.
-Information on finds are presented in the Cruachan Aí Heritage Centre.
+In 2009, the archaeological team focused on a series of strata that explain the dating and development of the site.
+This work considered the ringfort that underlies the medieval tower and identified a boulder clay bank and ditch.
+It also showed the levels of soil introduced at a later date to build up the ringfort into a 'platform' of 'raised rath' form, sometime before the building of the medieval tower.
+These excavations also revealed prehistoric levels that extend back into the Mesolithic period, before the time of farming and when hunting and gathering prevailed.
+Information on finds are presented in the Cruachan Aí Heritage Centre in Tulsk.